MareoRaft/viagogo-product-case-study/README.md

 (assuming there is no overlap between A and B groups.  assuming the same person is not recorded twice)

 Our null hypothesis is that the conversion rate is equal for the A and B group.
-Our alternative hypothesis is that the 'control' population conversion rate is greater than that of the 'variant'.
+Our alternative hypothesis is that the **control** population conversion rate is greater than that of the **variant**.
 This is a right-tailed distribution.
 The test statistic `z` is:

     z = (p1 - p2) / sqrt(p * (1-p) * (1/n1 + 1/n2))